Andhra Vaishnavas: History

-Andhra Vaishnavas were formerly Smarta brahmins who converted under the influence of Ramanujacharya and later Sri Vaishnava acharyas.
+Andhra Vaishnavas were formerly Smarta Brahmins who converted under the influence of Ramanujacharya and later Sri Vaishnava acharyas.
 Sri Vaishnavas generally speak Tamil, however, Andhra Vaishnavas are Telugu-speaking.

 Orthodox Sri Vaishnavas are exclusive and hold that they co-existed as a separate caste of Brahmins with the Smarthas.
 They seceded from Smarthas only after Ramanuja's teachings.
-Their ranks were swollen by frequent additions from other castes.
+Their ranks were swollen by frequent additions from others.
 Andhra Vaishnavas form a single distinct sect and are not divided into the Vadakalai and Tenkalai denominations, unlike the Tamil Iyengars coreligionists.
 Their practices are similar to Tenkalai denomination as they follow Tenkalai Sri Vaishnava mutts of Tirukoilur Emperumanar Jiyar mutt, Yathiraja Jiyar mutt and Tirupati Ramanuja Jiyar mutt.

+Subsects

-They are sub-divided into two subsects, one entirely following the acharams of Tamil Iyengars and the other retaining those of the Telugu Smarthas.
+Andhra Vaishnavas are sub-divided into two subsects, one entirely following the acharams of Tamil Iyengars and the other retaining those of the Telugu Smarthas.
 They are also called Pancharatra Sri Vaishnava as they follow Pancharatra agama.

 Sri Vaishnavism in Andhra Desa

 Inscriptions, coins, and literary works suggest Vishnu worship date to at least 230 BC.
 It extended its domain to Andhra Desa in early 1000 AD, under the patronage of early local rulers such as Telugu Chodas.
 It received an impetus in the Palnadu region during the Haihayas regime, and its Chief Minister, Brahmanayudu.
 Vaishnavism underwent a significant change in the post-Ramanuja period as it won substantial royal patronage, largely due to the influence of Sri Vaishnava acharyas such as Vedanta Desika, Nainaracharya, and Parasara Bhattar during the regimes of Padmanayakas of Telangana, the Rayas of Vijayanagara, and the Reddis of Coastal Andhra in the 14th century.
-Some other Sri Vaishnava families that moved from Tamil Nadu to Andhra Pradesh were Bhattars, Kandadais, Tirumalas, and Nallan Chakravatulas.